albatrosspreacher/udacity-SUSE-cloud-native-scholarship/README.md

 ---
 ## Usage
-To run a Flask application, navigate to the folder and run either `python3 app.py` or `flask.run` commands
+To run a Flask application, navigate to the folder and run either `python3 app.py` or `flask run` commands

 ---